ToMMeR -- Efficient Entity Mention Detection from Large Language Models: Mention detection Task Evaluation

 \section{Mention detection Task Evaluation}

-To evaluate ToMMeR’s ability to detect entity mentions without fine-tuning, we assess its performance across two dimensions: (1) zero-shot transfer to 13 diverse NER benchmarks, (2) precision validation using LLM-based judgment.
+To evaluate ToMMeR’s ability to detect entity mentions without fine-tuning, we assess its performance across three dimensions: (1) zero-shot transfer to common english NER benchmarks, (2) precision validation using LLM-based judgment, (3) Multi-lingual transfer.
 Our findings demonstrate that ToMMeR achieves high recall (92.6\%) with minimal parameters (274K), while LLM-judged precision (92\%) confirms alignment with a broad notion of entities.